 5. The Old Electronics Will Just Get Shipped Overseas Anyway

-Actually, today’s electronic recycling organizations are trying to prevent this as much as possible.
-It is true that the majority of e-waste is shipped overseas, especially to China.
+Let us debunk this myth: Although today’s electronic recycling organizations are trying to prevent this as much as possible, it is true that the majority of e-waste is shipped overseas, especially to China.
 However, this isn’t ideal: Much of that waste is hastily burned to scavenge parts or improperly buried at trash sites, which makes the problems – and toxic materials – even worse.
 That’s why electronic recycling services are working to make sure that electronics are recycled and disposed of properly by professionals rather than sent to another country.

 6. Electronic Recycling Wastes More Energy Than It’s Worth